Azure/azure-c-shared-utility/devdoc/x509_openssl.md

 ## Overview

-x509_openssl provides a utility function that inports into a SSL context a pair of x509 certificate/private key
+x509_openssl provides a utility function that imports into a SSL context a pair of x509 certificate/private key

 ## References